 Hear Sue share how IncyteCARES—a patient support program for eligible adults taking Jakafi—connected her with information regarding coverage and educational support to help her throughout her journey with Jakafi.

-Hear from a medical professional who specializes in myeloproliferative neoplasms including myelofibrosis.
+Hear from a medical professional who specializes in myeloproliferative neoplasms such as PV.
 When it comes to learning about your condition, it can be helpful to listen to real myeloproliferative neoplasm (MPN) experts who treat these rare, chronic blood cancers every day.
-The following videos have been developed to help you learn more about your myelofibrosis and discover what may be possible with Jakafi.
+The following videos have been developed to help you learn more about your polycythemia vera and discover what may be possible with Jakafi.

 Find out how patients can work with their Healthcare Professional to ensure they are prescribed the dose of Jakafi that is appropriate for their particular circumstances.

-Learn more about myelofibrosis with an educational video designed to support your treatment journey with Jakafi.
+Learn more about polycythemia vera with an educational video designed to support your treatment journey with Jakafi.

-Learn why spleen size is an important health focus in MF and how patients can partner with their Healthcare Professionals to help identify and monitor the signs and symptoms of spleen enlargement in MF.
+Learn why spleen size is an important health focus in PV and how patients can partner with their Healthcare Professionals to help identify and monitor the signs and symptoms of spleen enlargement in PV.

 Jakafi is a prescription medicine used to treat adults with polycythemia vera who have already taken a medicine called hydroxyurea and it did not work well enough or they could not tolerate it.